anjaheine/quartolive_exercise/README.md

 The again button does not reset the checkbox fields, only prevents the outpt message.

 **template_mc2.qmd** mostly uses traditional html input and an ojs obervable button.
 Features some additional styling and a fully working reset button.
+The code is longe but I much prefer this solution.

 ![Screenshot of MCQuestion](mcquestion.jpg)
 ![Screenshot of MCQuestion after check](mcquestion_2.jpg)

-This is my first time actively using ojs (and JavaScript) so it's probably not an elegant solution.
+This is my first time actively using ojs (and JavaScript) so it's probably not very elegant but gets the job done.